 Cho's position is admittedly unique.
 Though not every restaurant can afford to have a staffer devoted to its non-alcoholic beverage pairings like at Dialogue, that doesn't mean it isn't a priority elsewhere.

-At José Andrés's minibar in Washington, D.C., head chef Jorge Hernandez oversees the Virtue pairings—nine house-made non-alcoholic beverages coursed out with the meal's approximately 28 dishes.
+At José Andrés's two-MICHELIN-starred restaurant minibar in Washington, D.C., head chef Jorge Hernandez oversees the Virtue pairings — nine house-made non-alcoholic beverages coursed out with the meal's approximately 28 dishes.
 The restaurant began offering the option several years ago and it has grown in popularity; now five to 10 diners out of 26 order it every night.

-In addition to fresh fruit juices, other components with more complex flavor profiles—such as teas, brines, tisanes and ferments, as well as preserves, spices and syrups—are often incorporated.
-"If it was just juice, it'd just be flavored sugar water," says Hernandez.
+In addition to fresh fruit juices, other components with more complex flavour profiles — such as teas, brines, tisanes and ferments, as well as preserves, spices and syrups — are often incorporated.
+"If it was just juice, it'd just be flavoured sugar water," says Hernandez.
 "We're influenced by the way people build [alcoholic] cocktails.
 It's about building bases and then playing with ratios until the drink pops with the dish."

 Creating the drinks is "very much a team sport," says Hernandez.
 The chefs do a majority of the R&D, taking into account input from the sommelier and service teams.
 Ultimately, it's the job of the chef de partie to create the final products.